rbadrinath/FCP/SCRIPT/17_mergesort.md

-# ADVANCED SORT - MERGESORT
+# Advanced sort - Mergesort
   * Algorithm - This is the more important part
     * Plan of the algorithm
     * Simple split